netlas-io/netlas-cookbook/README.md

-Netlas sheme is still under development and you may find its analogs designed for testing different APIs more convenient:
+Netlas scheme is still under development and you may find its analogs designed for testing different APIs more convenient:

 [Reqbin](https://reqbin.com/)